MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 # Use AI tools Effectively

-AI tools are a useful, practical, productivity tool.
+Generative AI tools are useful to us _today_.
 They can help us do some tasks better and other tasks quicker.
-AI tools have been trained to provide relevant helpful responses to any questions we may pose to them.
+AI tools, such as large language models, have been trained to provide relevant helpful responses to any questions we may pose to them.
 For example, they can:
 * answer a question with useful relevant information,
 * provide step-by-step instructions for a task,
 * draft a letter with the right tone and style,